 Remote App Manual

-The SOS Remote App for Science On a Sphere® (SOS) is the primary way to control an SOS system.
-It is a universal app that runs on either the iPhone, iPod Touch, or iPad*.
+The SOS Remote App for Science On a Sphere® (SOS) is an iPad* app and is the primary way to control an SOS system.
 The app displays a list of datasets in the current presentation playlist and has intuitive orientation and playback control for the dataset loaded on the sphere.
-The app supports many features such as annotation, zooming, layering, quickly searching and browsing through the entire SOS Data Catalog, and quickly creating a presentation playlist on the fly.
+The app also supports many features such as annotation, zooming, layering, quickly searching and browsing through the entire SOS Data Catalog, and quickly creating a presentation playlist on the fly.
 The SOS Remote app uses Wi-Fi Internet access or Bluetooth to connect to the SOS computer.

-* The SOS Remote App for the iPad contains all features and is therefore the preferred method for controlling SOS.
+* The SOS Remote App can also run on an iPhone or iPod Touch, however, development for those devices stopped in 2015 and use of those devices is deprecated.
+The iPad app contains all features and is therefore the preferred method for controlling SOS.
 The iPhone and iPod Touch only contain a subset of features and is used for a basic SOS presentation (see the iPhone section in the Appendix).
 The rest of this manual assumes you will be using the iPad.